-Students may not sell (or offer for sale) any goods or services on campus or at school events at any time without the prior written approval of the Dean.
-Additionally, students may not post signs or posters of any type.
-Disciplinary action for violating this policy will be at the discretion of the Dean.
+- 1. Students may not sell, or offer for sale, any goods or services on campus or at school events at any time without the prior written approval of the Dean; - 2.
+Students may not post signs or posters of any type without prior approval of the Dean; and - 3.
+Students may not distribute goods without charge without prior approval of the Dean.

+Disciplinary action for violating this policy will be at the discretion of the Dean's Office.